vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/baskets.md

 # Creating an Invoice for a Basket

-Before creating an invoice you need to ensure the users [Profile]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/profile/) has all required information for the merchant.
+Before creating an invoice you need to ensure the users [Profile]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/profile/) has all the information required by the merchant.

 1. Select a PaymentInstrument from the Profile that is accepted by the Merchant: